How to Fold A Dress Shirt

 Answer: There are many different types of dress shirt collars but the folding method is exactly the same regardless of the collar you choose.

-At Paul Fredrick we offer a wide range of collars for all occasions, including all-purpose button-down collars, band collars, point collars, spread collars & tab collars.
+At Paul Fredrick we offer a wide range of collars for all occasions, including all-purpose button-down collars, band collars, point collars, spread collars, wing tip, and tab collars.

-Question: How to pack a dress shirt for travel?
+Question: How do you pack a dress shirt for travel?

 Answer: Follow our step-by-step guide for easy tips on neatly folding a dress shirt for travel.
 If you’re pressed for space, try the roll method mentioned above.